 Because, as she drifted off to sleep, she could pretend that her mother was doing this because she really loved her after all.

 Firebending practice.
 It was a daily activity now that Father had learnt both of his children were skilled in the art.
 For Zuko, it was two hours of boring drudgery, a mindless repetition of tasks he had never cared for in the first place.
-Only fear of his father's displeasure kept him diligent.
+Only fear of his father's displeasure kept him diligent in his training.

 For Azula, it was perhaps the only time she truly felt alive.
 Each jab of the fist, each sweep of the leg brought about a fresh blast of brilliant flame that illuminated the darkened room.
 The thought of being able summon and dismiss such power at will thrilled her.
 Her surprising proficiency at it was only icing on the cake.

-And then, she swept her leg back, striking forward, generating a thin whip of fire – a move used to destabilize opponents.
-A standard movement, one she'd practiced a hundred times already and would practice a hundred times again.
+And then, she swept her leg back, striking forward to generate a thin whip of fire – a move used to destabilize opponents.
+A standard movement, one she'd practised a hundred times already and would practice a hundred times again.

 Except this time the flames flared blue.

-She was dimly aware of several of their instructors dropping their scrolls and brushes and whatnot, and of several of them backing away and finally running from the room.
+She was dimly aware of several of their instructors dropping their scrolls and brushes and whatnot, and of several of them backing away before finally turning and running from the room.
 Confusion and fear arose in her mind.
 Had she just done something wrong?